 Use these three practical tips for achieving revenue alignment

 What does it take to achieve revenue alignment?
 It’s not always easy.
 More than anything, it takes an organizational commitment to getting aligned and staying aligned between sales and marketing.
-As a VP of marketing at a B2B software as a service (SaaS) startup, I know the importance of working closely with sales to create a better environment for winning new business, and I’ve learned some important lessons in my tenure.
+As a VP of marketing at a B2B SaaS startup, I know the importance of working closely with sales to create a better environment for winning new business, and I’ve learned some important lessons in my tenure.

 Here are three best practices I’ve learned for getting sales and marketing aligned on day one and staying aligned: